Model-independent constraints on $\Omega_m$ and $H(z)$ from the link between geometry and growth: Results

 As we can see in the second panel of Fig. \ref{fig:dH_geo_vs_gro}, growth data only is much weaker at constraining $\delta H(z)$.
 From Table \ref{tab:variance} we see that constraints from growth data alone on $\overline{\sigma}(\delta H(s))$ are approximately twice as wide as those resulting from analysing the entire data set.
 These constraints are consistent with the prior on the hyperparameter $\eta$.
 On the other hand, the constraining power of the geometry data is only slightly weaker than that of the entire data set.
 Hence the $\delta H(z)$ constraints are mostly dominated by the geometry data sets as one would expect.
 Nonetheless, the addition of growth data increases constraining power.
 This is shown explicitly in the last panel of Fig. \ref{fig:dH_geo_vs_gro}, which shows the results of using geometry data alone compared to those using the full data set.
 This recovers the expected behavior: more data increases the constraining power and the contours shrinks.

 We now shift the focus of our discussion to the constraints we derive from $\delta H(s)$ for the expansion history itself, $H(z)$, and the linear growth of matter anisotropies, $f\!\sigma_8$.
 Comparing the constraints for both cosmological functions from our analysis of current data with the \textit{Planck} 2018 predictions, we find an overall good agreement, finding both functions to contain the \textit{Planck} 2018 predictions within their $2\sigma$ confidence contours.
 This can be seen in Fig. \ref{fig:comp_data}.
-Nonetheless, we observed a greater than 1$\sigma$ preference for a lower $f\!\sigma_8$ between $0<z<0.75$, mostly driven by the DSS data point.
+Nonetheless, two remarks can be made.
+First, we observed a greater than 1$\sigma$ preference for a lower $f\!\sigma_8$ between $0<z<0.75$, mostly driven by the DSS data point.
 However, the constraining power of current $f\!\sigma_8$ data is too weak to make a case for the presence of new physics.
+Second, our model-independent analysis finds the supernova absolute magnitude parameter to be $M=-19.43 \pm 0.026$, a constraint which is in $5 \sigma$ tension with the SHOES preferred value \citep{Efstathiou21}.
+However, this is not surprising given the known tension between the data sets used to inform the GP reconstruction.